drensin/Remixatron/rust-app/DSP.md

 ---

-## Section 3: The Beat Tracker (BeatNet/ONNX)
+## Section 3: The Beat Tracker (BeatThis/ONNX)
 Before we can extract features per beat, we need to know *where the beats are*.
-We use **BeatNet**, a State-of-the-Art Particle Filtering Neural Network.
+We use **BeatThis** (ISMIR 2024), a State-of-the-Art beat tracking neural network.

 ### 3.1 The Model Architecture
-BeatNet is a Convolutional Recurrent Neural Network (CRNN).
+BeatThis is a modern neural network optimized for beat and downbeat detection.
 *   **Input**: The Mel Spectrogram.
 *   **Layers**:
     *   **Convolutional Blocks**: To extract local spectral features.